What is GATE?

 - Ability to present ideas convincingly

-Parents may request that a child in grades 2-4 be tested for GATE.
-Testing will take place in the Fall (September and October) of the current academic year.
+Parents may request testing for students who will be in 3rd, 4th, or 5th grade in the Fall of 2020.
+Testing will take place in September 2020.
 Completion of this form indicates that parents give consent for their student to be tested for the GATE Program.
 Results of GATE Testing will be sent home with your child in January after testing.
-Students who qualify will be placed in a GATE Class in the following school year.
+Students who qualify will have the option to be placed in a GATE Class in the following school year.
 If you have any questions, please contact your child’s teacher, School Psychologist, or the GATE Office at 714-517-7530.